Finish online

 What does an AVB cost?

 The cost of an AVB is different for every business owner.
-Are you a marketer and work primarily in the office?
+Are you a marketer and work mostly in the office?
 Then you will pay less premium than the owner of a small painting company.
 Your profession and the size of your business affect the cost of your business liability insurance.
 Then there are a number of factors that affect the cost:

-• The number of employees you have
+• The number of employees you employ

 • The amount you want to insure